 For a deeper understanding of how high net worth financial planning looks and what it entails, read our signature written work, The Art of Protecting Ultra-High Net Worth Portfolios and Estates, Strategies for Families worth $25 Million to $500 Million.

 Other financial planners might specialize in another area, such as businesses, or foundations, or a particular age group.

-And still others might specialize in a branch of financial planning, like tax planning or retirement planning.
+While others might specialize in a branch of financial planning, like tax planning or retirement planning.

-What are your qualifications and credentials?
+2.What are your qualifications and credentials?

 If they’re a certified financial planner, this question is how you can check them out.
 If you want to verify their claim, the best place to go is the Securities and Exchange Commission website.